thanhvo/icommerce/README.md

 # Icommerce
-The project creates a very simple online shopping application to sell the products.
+The project creates a simple online shopping application to sell the products.
 The application is designed based on Model-View-Controller(MVC) architectural pattern.
-Clients access and manipulate product, order information in a data repository which is stored on the server.
+Clients access and manipulate products, orders information in data repositories which are distributed on mulitple servers.
 At the front-end side, the client application is split into model and view components where model corresponds to the bussiness logic: searching and ordering products and a web page representing the list of products and orders.
-At the back-end, the application server contains the server side model and data repository which contains database for products and orders.
+The back-end is decomposed into multiple micro-services.
+Each service has its own domain model and data repository.
+The services communicate with each other via Kafka message broker.
 The front-end and back-end communicate with each other via REST APIs.

 ## Techonologies
 Project is created with:
-* Back-end: Java Spring Boot with JPA and H2 database at persistence layer.
+* Back-end: Java Spring Boot with JPA and Postgres database at persistence layer.
 * Front-end: Angular Version 11.2.5 and NodeJS version 14.16.0
+* Messaging: Kafka

 ## Code structures and design diagrams
 * Back-end package diagram is located at resources/solution/package_diagram.png.